agentbryce2025/test_data/README.md

 ## Debugging

-The scraper saves API responses for debugging:
+The scraper saves:
-- `reuters_api_*.json`: Reuters API responses
-- `gta_api_*.json`: GTA API responses
+- GTA search results in `gta_search.html`
+- Detailed log output

 ## Error Handling

 The scraper includes:
-- Multiple API endpoint attempts
+- Multiple RSS feed attempts
+- HTML cleaning and normalization
 - Comprehensive error logging
-- Graceful degradation if endpoints fail
 - Data validation and filtering

 ## Notes

-- Uses official APIs where available
+- Uses RSS feeds for more reliable access
-- Implements multiple fallback methods
+- Implements text cleaning and normalization
 - Filters content based on trade-related keywords
 - Ensures content is from the last 7 days